hp271/awesome-dev-first-security/README.md

 - [Making safe coding patterns the default](https://www.slideshare.net/morganroman/banfootguns-devseccon-2019/)
 - [Serverless security checklist](https://res.cloudinary.com/snyk/raw/upload/v1559295122/Cheat_Sheet-_10_Serverless_Security_Best_Practices.pdf)

+Note: The problem of avoidable failures is not limited to security or development, in fact it is prevalent in almost every organized activity including healthcare, airlines, government etc. An excellent book to read on the importance and impact of checklists is [The Checklist Manifesto](https://amzn.com/0312430000/)

 ## Continuous Security Testing
+DevOps practices have introduced continuous integration (CI) which puts focus on continuously testing code during the development process.
+Security can be made very actionable for developers by making security verification an integral part of development process instead of waiting to test the finished product.
+Here are a few tools and resources for security testing throughout the development and deployment lifecycle:
 - Orchestrate scanners in CI/CD - [ReapSaw](https://github.com/dowjones/reapsaw/) and [Salus](https://github.com/coinbase/salus/)
 - Orchestrate security using AWS step functions - [Slides](https://www.deepsec.net/docs/Slides/2018/Orchestrating_Security_Tooling_With_AWS_Step_Functions_Jules_Denardou_Justin_Massey.pdf/)
 - GitHub app for security feedback in PRs - [GuardRails](https://github.com/apps/guardrails/)